Tangy Redcurrant Jelly – No added Pectin!

 I don’t have a thermometer!
 How can I be sure the jelly will set?

-This isn’t an exact science unfortunately and is a little tricky with red currant jelly as it sets so quickly.
+Unfortunately, this isn’t an exact science and is a little tricky with red currant jelly as it sets so quickly.
 You can try putting several small saucers in the freezer.
 After the cooking time is up, remove the saucepan from the heat, put 1 tsp of the jelly mixture on a frozen play and return to the freezer for 1 minute.
 Take it out again and push with your finger, if it wrinkles up the the jelly is likely to set and you can go ahead with bottling.
 If it just oozes around, return the jelly to.
 Boil for 2 more minutes, then try again.

-What can I use as a jelly bag?
+u003cbru003eWhat can I use as a jelly bag?

 Any fine mesh will do, cheese cloth, muslin etc, but I like to use the re-usable bags you can get at the supermarket for buying loose fruit and veg, they are the perfect size and when you are done they are machine washable.